edmBernard/blog_define_by_run/readme.md

 ```
 ## Flexibility

-easy to combine network
-more flexibility
+Keras do lots of work on their API design to be easy to use.
+Callable network is one the feature that allow an easy network creation.
+And this feature is de facto in define-by-run framework.
+Define-by-run framework add on top of this feature the ability to easily monitoring what happen in these network.
-easier to create complexe architecture (network in concurence)
+(network in concurence)
 Shared layer triplet loss network specification
+Shared root network with specialized network
+Network with variablility for example pooling with different pooling policy in fonction of input size.

 ### Less hidden things